 agonize the Mu receptor

-binds to all three opioid receptors
+partially stimulates all three opioid receptors

 Phoenix has developed a novel family of New Molecular Entity (NME) opioids that have high binding affinity at all three opiate receptors: mu, kappa and delta.
 These unique ligands have more balanced receptor activity than morphine and other opioids, with partial agonist / antagonist activity at mu, somewhat higher, but not full, kappa agonist activity, and moderate delta activity.
 Thus, PPL-103 derives potent analgesia primarily from mu and kappa, but does not stimulate those receptors so intensely that they trigger the negative side effects of either receptor.

-This profile results in first-ever opiate analgesics that appear to be non-addicting and free of all significant dangerous side effects.
+This profile results in first-ever opiate analgesics that appear to be non-addicting and free of all dangerous side effects.